Seaborne Airlines

 Seaborne Virgin Island Inc, operating as Seaborne Airlines, is a FAR Part 121 airline headquartered in Carolina, Puerto Rico, near the territory's capital of San Juan.
 It operates a seaplane shuttle service between St. Croix and St. Thomas.
 Originally headquartered on St. Croix in the US Virgin Islands, the company relocated to Puerto Rico in 2014.

-Since April 2018, the airline has been owned by its parent company Silver Airways.
+Since April 2018, the airline had been owned by its parent company Silver Airways.
+On June 11, 2025, Silver Airways ceased all operations and sold all their assets.
+Seaborne started that they will continue flying despite the liquidation of their parent company.
+Seaborne's operations are now centrally operated from Christiansted Harbor Seaplane Base on St. Croix with daily flights to St Thomas on De Havilland DHC-6-300 aircraft.